Information, effect, dosage & side effects

 Baked goods, breakfast cereals and nut mixes should only contain up to 10% chia seeds.
 Furthermore, EFSA recommends not consuming more than 15 grams of unprocessed chia seeds per day, which corresponds to about 2 tablespoons of dry chia seeds.
 However, this recommendation is not based on any scientific basis.

-But it doesn't hurt to eat a little more chia seeds.
+But it does not hurt to eat a little more chia seeds.
 Provided that you drink sufficient amounts of liquid at the same time.